 Article by Cliff Harvey PhD

-Lion’s Mane (Hericium Erinaceus) is a mushroom native to North America, Europe, and Asia.
-As well as looking freaky-cool, it also being studied extensively and shows a range of health and performance benefits.
+Lion’s Mane (Hericium spp.) are mushrooms native to North America, Europe, Asia and Australasia.
+As well as looking freaky-cool, these 'shrooms are also being studied extensively and show a range of health and performance benefits.

 Brain Health and Cognition